psmoveservice/PSMoveService/README.md

 # PSMoveService
-A background service that communicates with the psmove and stores pose and button data.
+A background service that communicates with the psmove and serves its pose and button states.

 # Download